About the Journal

 The publication of an article in a peer-reviewed journal Verba Hispanica is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 It is therefore necessary to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the editor (and the editorial board), the peer reviewer and the publisher.

-The Ljubljana University Press, Faculty of Arts (Znanstvena založba Filozofske fakultete Univerze v Ljubljani) as publisher of the journal Verba Hispanica takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+The University of Ljubljana Press (Založba Univerze v Ljubljani) as publisher of the journal Verba Hispanica takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Faculty of Arts, University of Ljubljana and the editorial board of Verba Hispanica will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the Ljubljana University Press, Faculty of Arts and the editorial board of Verba Hispanica will assist in communications with other journals and/or publishers where this is useful and necessary.

 Duties of authors